jcarter1028/v-research-interview/data_science/tasks.md

 The instructions are to create two different regression models to predict the values for the power, voltage and current based on values for delta_t_ms, on-off and cg_temperature.
 And evaluate the models.

 **Data exploration**
 It seems like the each of the data is in spikes.
-There seems to be quite a good correlation between on-off and the high-low values for the
+There seems to be quite a good correlation between on-off and the high-low values for each of the power, voltage, and current values that we have to predict.

 **Data pre-processing**
 I decided to represent the data to predict as binary data: off or on (0 or 1) depending on if the value is high or low.